ymolchanov/ymolchanov.github.io/src/posts/here-we-go.md

 What I need to do:

-- check competitions and find one where I want to participate.
+- understand in what field I need to improve my expertise (it is important, because I can't be good in every field of Machine Learning)
-- read another users notebooks and read about their approaches.
+- learn courses and read about it
+- check competition in this field (like computer vision)